grotius-cnc/qt_nest_with_clipper_backend/README.md

 ![alt text](https://raw.githubusercontent.com/grotius-cnc/QT_Nest_with_clipper_backend/master/test.png)

+If the git clone does not work imidiately on linux 64 bit, follow these steps:

-Installation guide for 2 dependencies, when you have problems.
+- Installation guide for 2 dependencies, when you have problems.

-If the make fails, start again with a clean directory.
+Info: If the "cmake" command fails, start again with a clean directory.

 This project is a orginal git clone off : https://github.com/tamasmeszaros/libnest2d.git